Ruin0x11/intellij-lsp-server/CONTRIBUTING.md

-(I basically ripped off the basic project structure from intellij-rust, so the build process is similar.
+(I basically ripped off the basic project structure from `intellij-rust`, so the build process is similar.
 Most of the following is appropriated from their `CONTRIBUTING.md`.)

 # Kotlin